wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-rdma.md

 This example assumes you added Azure nodes in a “burst to Azure” configuration ([Scenario 1](#scenario-1.-deploy-compute-intensive-worker-role-instances-(PaaS)) in this articles).
-If you deployed HPC Pack on a cluster of Azure VMs, you’ll need to modify the command syntax to specify a different node group and set additional environment variables to direct network traffic to the RDMA network.
+If you deployed HPC Pack on a cluster of Azure VMs, you'll need to modify the command syntax to specify a different node group and set additional environment variables to direct network traffic to the RDMA network.